turingschool-examples/challenges/rails-mini-project.markdown

 ### Homework

-Fork the repository so that you and your original pair each have a copy.
+Fork or clone the repository so that you and your original pair each have a separate copy.
 Finish implementing the category and image features individually using TDD.
 Add the link to your personal repository to [this document](https://github.com/turingschool/ruby-submissions/blob/master/1410/06_mini_project/06_mini_project.yml).

 (Hackathon)[http://www.meetup.com/Turing-Community-Events/events/219789015/] participants: Since you'll be Rails-ing all weekend, you're excused from the assignment.